carolfs/rtexp/README.md

 ## Test system

-The experiments were tested on a 64-bit Linux system running Python 3.4.3 and graphviz 2.38.0.
+The experiments were tested on a 64-bit Linux system running Python 3.4.3, graphviz 2.38.0, R 3.1.3.

 ## How to run the experiments